Welcome to Fruits from Dominican Republic.

 This species is related to the fruit known as chirimoya or cherimoya (custard apple), which belongs to the Annonaceae family.
 Guanabana is a multi-monikered fruit, with other names including soursop, cherimoya, custard apple, Brazilian paw paw and graviola.

-It has been used in South America and Southeast Asia for countless years to address health problems such as heart disease, asthma, liver issues and arthritis.
+People in South America and Southeast Asia have used it for countless years to treat health problems like heart disease, asthma, liver issues, and arthritis.

 Evidence indicates that its various parts – bark, leaves, root, seeds, and fruit – are beneficial in treating these ailments.